lavanyayangala/lavanyayangala/README.md

  ->  In order to have a look you can go to <a href="https://sriram5-coder.github.io/RISE_/index.html">Rise Team Website</a>

 3. And as a part of Internship at ExposysDataLabs done a project regarding Diabetes Prediction Using Machine Learning.
--> to check it you can go to <a href="https://www.youtube.com/watch?v=9FZV0JCA0MA&ab_channel=lavanyayangala">youtube</a>
+-> to check it you can go to <a href="https://www.youtube.com/watch?v=9FZV0JCA0MA&ab_channel=lavanyayangala">Youtube</a>

 4.As part of my learnings i am pretty comfortable with

-Skills: HTML5 , CSS 3 ,Bootstrap ,C# ,.NET,Javascript,Angular,Xamarin,(learning according to requirements).
+Skills: HTML5 , CSS 3 ,Bootstrap ,C# ,.NET,Javascript,Angular,Xamarin,Python.(Learning According to requirements).

 - 🔭 I’m currently working on my skills.
 - 📫 Part of <a href="https://github.com/EddieHubCommunity">EddieHubcommunity 🙋</a>